andregasser/bigbone/pull_request_template.md

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
-If your change addresses any existing issues, please link them here as well.
+If your change closes an existing issue, please make this explicit by writing "Closes <link to issue>".

 # Type of Change